bigbigplants/bigbigplants.github.io/index.md

 #### CRISPR
 Each living cell (in the Eukarya domain) contains a nucleus, which itself contains a molecule which describes how that cell should develop, function, grow, and reproduce.
-This molecule is called \textbf{DNA}, which stands for deoxyribonucleic acid.
+This molecule is called **DNA**, which stands for deoxyribonucleic acid.
 DNA is structured as two long strands of nucleotide bases (type of smaller molecule).
 These strands wrap together based on these bases to form a large double-helix shaped molecule.
 The four nucleotide bases in DNA are adenine (A), cytosine (C), guaning (G), and thymine (T).